mbloch/mapshaper/README.md

 The web UI works in recent desktop versions of Chrome, Firefox, Safari and Internet Explorer.
 Safari before v10.1 and IE before v10 are not supported.

+## User-contributed resources

+[rmapshaper](https://github.com/ateucher/rmapshaper) is an R package written by Andy Teucher that gives R users access to many of mapshaper's editing commands.

+[Here](https://hub.docker.com/r/freifunkhamm/mapshaper) are resources for using mapshaper with Docker, provided by Christian Weiss.

+You can find a number of mapshaper tutorials online, including a [two](https://moriartynaps.org/command-carto-part-one/) [part](https://moriartynaps.org/command-carto-part-two/) guide to command line cartography by Dylan Moriarty and [this introduction](https://datavizforall.org/convert-edit-join-and-dissolve-with-mapshaper-org.html) by Jack Dougherty.

 ## Large file support